mykin-ai/expo-audio-stream/README.md

 ### Standard Audio Operations

+- `destroy()`: Destroys the audio stream module, cleaning up all resources.
+This should be called when the module is no longer needed.
+It will reset all internal state and release audio resources.

 - `startRecording(recordingConfig: RecordingConfig)`: Starts microphone recording with the specified configuration.
 Returns a promise with recording result and audio event subscription.
+Throws an error if the recording fails to start.

-- `stopRecording()`: Stops the current microphone recording and returns the audio recording data.
+- `stopRecording()`: Stops the current microphone recording.
+Returns a promise that resolves to the audio recording data.
+Throws an error if the recording fails to stop.

 - `playAudio(base64Chunk: string, turnId: string)`: Plays a base64 encoded audio chunk with the specified turn ID.
+Throws an error if the audio chunk fails to stream.

 - `pauseAudio()`: Pauses the current audio playback.
+Throws an error if the audio playback fails to pause.

 - `stopAudio()`: Stops the currently playing audio.

-- `setVolume(volume: number)`: Sets the volume for audio playback (0.0 to 1.0).
+Throws an error if the audio fails to stop.

 - `clearPlaybackQueueByTurnId(turnId: string)`: Clears the playback queue for a specific turn ID.
+Throws an error if the playback queue fails to clear.

+### Simultaneous Recording and Playback

+- `startMicrophone(recordingConfig: RecordingConfig)`: Starts microphone streaming.
+Returns a promise that resolves to an object containing the recording result and a subscription to audio events.
+Throws an error if the recording fails to start.

+- `stopMicrophone()`: Stops the current microphone streaming.
+Returns a promise that resolves to the audio recording data or null.
+Throws an error if the microphone streaming fails to stop.

+- `playSound(audio: string, turnId: string)`: Plays a sound.
+Throws an error if the sound fails to play.

+- `stopSound()`: Stops the currently playing sound.
+Throws an error if the sound fails to stop.

+- `interruptSound()`: Interrupts the current sound.
+Throws an error if the sound fails to interrupt.

+- `resumeSound()`: Resumes the current sound.
+Throws an error if the sound fails to resume.

+- `clearSoundQueueByTurnId(turnId: string)`: Clears the sound queue for a specific turn ID.
+Throws an error if the sound queue fails to clear.

+- `playWav(wavBase64: string)`: Plays a WAV format audio file from base64 encoded data.
+Unlike playSound(), this method plays the audio directly without queueing.
+Throws an error if the WAV audio fails to play.

+### Event Subscriptions

-- `subscribeToAudioEvents(onMicrophoneStream: (event: AudioDataEvent) => Promise<void>)`: Subscribe to recording events from anywhere in your application.
+- `subscribeToAudioEvents(onMicrophoneStream: (event: AudioDataEvent) => Promise<void>)`: Subscribes to audio events emitted during recording/streaming.
 The callback receives an AudioDataEvent containing:
   - `data`: Base64 encoded audio data at original sample rate
   - `position`: Current position in the audio stream
   - `fileUri`: URI of the recording file